You know what I mean.

 …or perhaps “more than I could ask or imagine.”
 (Ephesians 3:20)

-I hope this helps someone trying to muster up the courage to ask what God wants.
-It doesn’t have to be terrifying.
+Asking God what he wants doesn’t have to be terrifying.
 He is really the only option if we want life.

 It’s a stark line in the sand, to be sure.